ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* algorithm_type

-Algorithm types can be: nearest_neighbor,linear_multivariate,weighted_nearest_neighbor.
+Algorithm types can be: nearest_neighbor, linear_multivariate, or weighted_nearest_neighbor.

 <a id="compolyx.LookUpTable3D.column_factory"></a>